Dyshawn Pierre: College career

 Pierre was accused of sexual assault which was alleged to have occurred on April 23, 2015 and was reported to the University of Dayton in May.
 Pierre denied the allegations, stating that the sex was consensual.
 The Montgomery County, Ohio prosecutor's office declined to press charges against the basketball player, citing insufficient evidence.
 Nonetheless, the University of Dayton suspended Pierre for the fall semester, meaning he would be eligible to play basketball on December 22.
 He hired a lawyer to fight the suspension.

 Professional career

 Coming out of college, Pierre made the summer league roster of the Indiana Pacers.

+Löwen Braunschweig (2016–2017)

 In late August 2016, he signed his first overseas contract with Basketball Löwen Braunschweig of the German Basketball Bundesliga.
 Grabbing 7.9 boards a contest, he led the German league in rebounding in the 2016-17 season and also averaged 14.9 points per outing.

+Dinamo Sassari (2017–2020)

 Pierre signed with Italian side Dinamo Basket Sassari for the 2017-18 campaign.

+On 1 May 2019, he helped Dinamo Sassari with 19 points, 7 rebounds and 1 assist in final's second match to won its first European title after beating s.Oliver Würzburg in the 2019 FIBA Europe Cup Finals.

+Fenerbahçe (2020–2025)

-On July 8, 2020, he signed with EuroLeague side Fenerbahçe Beko of the Turkish Basketball Super League (BSL).
+On July 8, 2020, Pierre signed with EuroLeague side Fenerbahçe Beko of the Turkish Basketball Super League (BSL).
 Pierre averaged 9.1 points and 3.3 rebounds per game.
-He signed a three-year contract with the team on June 14, 2021.
+He signed a new three-year contract with the club on June 14, 2021.
+On May 30, 2023, Pierre renewed his contract through 2026.

+On May 25, 2025, he helped Fenerbahçe to their second EuroLeague championship in Abu Dhabi.
+On July 7, 2025, Pierre parted ways with the Turkish powerhouse after five seasons and six titles in total.

+UNICS (2025–present)

+On August 21, 2025, he signed with UNICS of the VTB United League.